irinagain/irinagain.github.io/index.md

 * **July 2025:** A new manuscript with Leyuan Qian, *"Smooth tensor decomposition with application to ambulatory blood pressure monitoring data"*, is now available on [arXiv](https://arxiv.org/abs/2507.11723).
 The corresponding R package [SmoothHOOI](https://github.com/IrinaStatsLab/SmoothHOOI) is available from GitHub.

-* **May 2025:** [Findings magazine article on AI](https://sph.umich.edu/findings/spring-2025/the-future-is-here.html), featuring School of Public Health faculty, including Irina

-* **May 2025:** Our paper with [Alexander Coulter](https://artsci.tamu.edu/statistics/contact/profiles/alexander-coulter.html) and [Rebecca Lee](https://artsci.tamu.edu/statistics/contact/profiles/rebecca-lee.html) on *"fastfrechet: an R package for fast implementation of Frechet regression with distributional responses"* has been published in [The Journal of Open Source Software](https://doi.org/10.21105/joss.07925). [[R package GitHub link]](https://github.com/alexandercoulter/fastfrechet)

-* **April 2025:** Our paper with [Alexander Coulter](https://artsci.tamu.edu/statistics/contact/profiles/alexander-coulter.html), [R. Nisha Aurora](https://foundation.aasm.org/about/board-of-directors/r-nisha-aurora/) and [Naresh Punjabi](https://med.miami.edu/faculty/naresh-m-punjabi-md-phd) on *"Fast Variable Selection for Distributional Regression With Application to Continuous Glucose Monitoring Data"* has been accepted to the [Annals of Applied Statistics](https://imstat.org/journals-and-publications/annals-of-applied-statistics/annals-of-applied-statistics-next-issues/)

-* **March 2025:** Interview with Irina on [Stats Up AI](https://statsupai.org/quarto_web/site/posts/S3_award.html)

-* **March 2025:** R package **fastfreshet**, project lead by [Alexander Coulter](https://artsci.tamu.edu/statistics/contact/profiles/alexander-coulter.html) with tremendous support from [Rebecca Lee](https://artsci.tamu.edu/statistics/contact/profiles/rebecca-lee.html), is now public and allows you to perform distributional response regression with variable selection super fast!
-Check it out on [GitHub](https://github.com/alexandercoulter/fastfrechet) with corresponding short paper *fastfrechet: An R package for fast implementation of Fréchet regression with distributional responses* on [arXiv](https://arxiv.org/abs/2503.06401)

-* **March 2025:** A new manuscript with [Rakheon Kim](https://statistics.artsandsciences.baylor.edu/person/dr-rakheon-kim), "A sparse linear model for positive definite estimation of covariance matrices", is now available on [arXiv](https://arxiv.org/abs/2503.09026)

-* **March 2025:** Irina is selected as one of the recipients of the [2025 COPSS Emerging Leader Award](https://community.amstat.org/copss/awards/leadership-academy)